Key concepts ¶

 You must subscribe to event from an other module, using a callback that must be a method of your subscriber.

-To see how this is done in Python, please see the Reacting to events section.
+To see how this is done in Python, please see the Making a Python module - Reacting to events section.